catekat16/ezTippin/README.md

 - [X] Split the bill with friends
 - [X] Visually appealing gradient background
 - [ ] Can enter custom tip percentage value and number of ways to split in the segmentedcontrol
+- [ ] Round up and round down buttons
+- [ ] Can choose between different themes/moods for the colors of the app in settings view
 - [ ] Can choose local customs for tipping and select type of service (delivery, takeout, restaurant), to determine standard tip percentage
 - [ ] App icons
 - [ ] Compatible with all device types and sizes